evkx/evkx.github.io/content/models/bmw/i4/i4_eDrive40/_index.md

 You can choose between two types of headlights for the BMW i4 eDrive40.
 The standard headlights use LED technology.  lights.technology.option.ledmatrixlaser In addition, the standard taillights use LED technology.
 ## Advanced driver assistance systems

-The BMW i4 eDrive40 has several standard and optional driver assistance systems for better safety and comfort.
+The BMW i4 eDrive40 has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/)  (ADAS) for better safety and comfort.
 ### Safety systems